 Cheesy Herb Garlic Scalloped Potatoes: The Cookie Rookie

 - 1/4 cup + 1 tbsp pumpkin puree

 - 2 cups shredded sharp cheddar cheese

 - Preheat oven to 350 degrees.
-Butter or grease a 1 quart oval casserole dish.
+Butter or grease a 1-quart oval baking dish or equivilant size.